williamphk/SeasonApp-frontend/README.md

 # SeasonApp-frontend
-This repo is to demonstrate the use of client side rendering for ASP.NET Season application.
+This repo is to demonstrate the use of client side rendering for ASP.NET Season application created in https://github.com/williamphk/SeasonApp.

 Key Files for this Project: